 Therefore, one can use the classical Cheeger-Colding theory to study the geometry of $B_{\bar{g}}(q,0.1 r)$ and then obtain the information of $B(q, 0.01r)$ through the inverse conformal transformation.
 In particular, the local behavior of Ricci shrinkers and the manifolds with bounded Ricci curvature are the same.

 Suppose we have a sequence of Ricci shrinkers $(M, p_i, g_i, f_i)$, by the comparison geometry of Bakry-\'{E}mery Ricci tensor developed by Wei-Wylie~\cite{WeiWylie} and the gradient estimate of $f$, it follows from standard ball-packing argument that (\ref{eqn:CB08_4}) holds.
 Namely, $(M, p_i, d_i, f_i)$ sub-converge to a limit $(M_{\infty}, p_{\infty}, d_{\infty}, f_{\infty})$.
-On the limit space $M_{\infty}$, a point is called regular if some tangent space of $M_{\infty}$ is a Euclidean space.
-A point is called singular if it is not regular.
+On the limit space $M_{\infty}$, a point $q$ is called regular if all tangent spaces at $q$ is the same Euclidean space and $q$ is called singular if it is not regular (see Definition \ref{dfn:PC24_2} for the precise definitions of these concepts).
 Therefore, $M_{\infty}$ has a natural regular-singular decomposition $M_{\infty}=\mathcal{R} \cup \mathcal{S}$.
 In general, the structure of $\mathcal{R}$ is obscure.
-However, under the noncollapsing condition (\ref{eqn:PI07_1}), we can apply the non-collapsed Cheeger-Colding theory and (\ref{eqn:PI06_1}) to obtain every tangent space is a metric cone.
+However, under the non-collapsing condition (\ref{eqn:PI07_1}), we can apply the non-collapsed Cheeger-Colding theory and (\ref{eqn:PI06_1}) to obtain every tangent space is a metric cone.
 Up to conformal transformation, Cheeger-Naber's work implies (\ref{eqn:PI06_2}), the codimension estimate of $\mathcal{S}$.

 The technical challenge then is to show the smooth manifold structure of $\mathcal{R}$ and the smooth convergence around $\mathcal{R}$.
-In the closed manifold case, this issue is solved by Z.L Zhang through a smart application of pseudo-locality theorem of Perelman(c.f.
-Theorem 10.1 of Perelman~\cite{Pe1}), as Ricci shrinkers can be regarded as the time $t=0$ slice of a Ricci flow.
+In the closed manifold case, this issue is solved by Z. Zhang through a smart application of the pseudo-locality theorem of Perelman (cf. Theorem 10.1 of Perelman~\cite{Pe1}), as Ricci shrinkers can be regarded as the time $t=0$ slice of a Ricci flow.
 Basically, suppose $M_i \ni q_i \to q_{\infty} \in M_{\infty}$ and $q_{\infty}$ is a regular point, then there is an $r$ independent of $i$ such that $B(q_i, r)$ has isoperimetric constant very close to the Euclidean isoperimetric constant.
-By pseudo-locality theorem, the geometry around $q_i$ at time-slice $t=\epsilon r^2$ has uniformly bounded regularities.
-However, the geometry of the $g(\epsilon r^2)$ and the geometry of $g(0)$ are the same up to diffeomorphism and rescaling.
+By the pseudo-locality theorem, the geometry around $q_i$ at time-slice $t=\epsilon r^2$ has uniformly bounded regularities.
+However, the geometry of $g(\epsilon r^2)$ and $g(0)$ are the same up to diffeomorphism and rescaling.
 Therefore, one obtains uniform regularities around $q_i$, with respect to the metrics $g_i=g_i(0)$.